Makgadikgadi Pans, Makgadikgadi and the Kalahari, Botswana

 Come in the dry season for some adrenaline-inducing quadbiking across the Pans

 Camp Kalahari is Jack's and San's little brother; simple and authentic, with a traditional thatched lounge, a library and a dining area where guests meet in the evening for delicious hearty meals, prepared by the camps chefs.
 The tents are simple, dotted fairly far apart and each feature an en-suite, which opens to the stars.
-Camp Kalahari also offers the benefit of a family tent, Tent Ten; two merus with a shared en suite bathroom.
+Camp Kalahari also offers the benefit of two family tents, comprising two merus with a shared en suite bathroom.
 As at Jack's and San, the camp prides itself on no electricity, instead being lit by spirit lamps at night, giving a wonderful and atmospheric feel!
 A recent addition is the plunge pool with its raised deck and thatched pavilion, a great place to base yourself during a hot Kalahari afternoon.

 The main attraction here is the myriad of activities the camp offers both in the dry and wet seasons.
 Day and night game drives are on offer all year round.
 Highlights of the wet season include 4X4 safaris seeking Southern Africa's largest land migration of wildebeest and zebra, both within the concession and further into the Makgadikgadi National Park.
 In the dry season the vast Ntwetwe Pan becomes accessible and is best explored, true explorer style, by quad bike.
 The quads are light on the salt-crust of these fragile pans, and the views to the horizon are nothing short of breathtaking!

 Throughout the year you can choose to visit a family of meerkats near the camp - spending a morning with them.
 This is a wonderful experience - through extended research the meerkats have been habituated to human presence and will, if you sit down long enough, scramble up you and perch on your head - all the better to see further!
-You can spend the entire morning with them, watching them as they forage for grubs and scorpions - their favorite food!
+You can spend the entire morning with them, watching them as they forage for grubs and scorpions - their favourite food!

 Nearby there is also the famous Chapman's Baobab - this is an incredible, historic sight - the baobab is estimated to be over 4,500 years old and can be seen for many miles around.